-It is recommended that incoming Grade 9 students who demonstrate average or above average achievement in Grade 8 world languages should select Spanish or French 2 level 1.
-Students who have not demonstrated average achievement should consider French or Spanish 1 level 1.
+It is recommended that incoming Grade 9 students who demonstrate average or above average achievement in Grade 8 world languages should select Spanish or French.
+Students who have not demonstrated average achievement should consider French or Spanish.
 Students and parent(s) and/or guardian should discuss this language selection with a guidance counselor before choosing it.